Hausa 1 (PG)

 A series of special PG lectures with associated seminars structured around six themes Structure, Texts, Identity, Society, Translation and Transformation (provided for PG students studying different languages) introduces students to general questions of the role of language in language-based scholarship and research, and provides them with the critical and methodological skills to relate their language acquisition to the thematic aspects of their studies.

 Method of assessment

-1) The course will be based on :
+1) The module will be based on :

 - Randell, Richard, Abdullahi Bature, and Russell G. Schuh.
 1998.
 Hausar Baka (‘Gani Ya Kori Ji’): Elementary and Intermediate Lessons in Hausa Language and Culture.
 Windsor, CA : World of Languages.

 and additional materials which will be made available throughout the course

 Hausa learning materials